peterbozso/ror2arena/README.md

 # Risk of Rain 2 Arena Mod

 Arena is a [Risk of Rain 2](https://en.wikipedia.org/wiki/Risk_of_Rain_2) mod for fighting your friends at the end of each stage.

 See the [mod's readme](src/Arena/Assets/README.md) for more details.

+Download it from the [Thunderstore.](https://thunderstore.io/package/peterbozso/Arena/)

 ## Development